Skip to content

 This section illustrates the database tables related to educational content organization, including courses, lessons, modules, exercises, and learning paths.
 It shows how content is structured and stored within the database with proper data types and constraints.

-This section demonstrates the database tables that track learner progress, achievements, experience points (XP), badges, streaks, and leaderboard rankings.
+This section demonstrates the database tables that track submission and code execution.
 It shows how the platform stores and manages gamification elements with appropriate indexing.

-Figure 6.55: Database Schema - Progress Tracking and Gamification
+Figure 6.9: Database Schema - Submission and Code Execution

-This section shows the database tables for quizzes, assessments, test cases, submissions, grading, and certifications.
+This section shows the database tables for exercises, attempts and code analysis.
 It demonstrates how the platform stores evaluation data and manages credentials with proper validation constraints.

-Figure 6.56: Database Schema - Assessment and Certification
+Figure 6.10: Database Schema - Exercises, Attempts and Code Analysis

-This section presents the database tables that enable social interactions, including comments, discussions, friend connections, notifications, sharing, and community engagement features with optimized query structures.
+This section presents the database tables that enable certification and gamification, including comments, discussions, friend connections, notifications, sharing, and community engagement features with optimized query structures.

-Figure 6.57: Database Schema - Social Features and Community
+Figure 6.11: Database Schema - Certification and Gamification

 Part 6: Administration and System Management